chromiumembedded/cef-project/README.md

 * Create a new "myproject" directory in the root cef-project directory (e.g. "/path/to/cef-project/myproject").
 * Copy the contents of the "third_party/cef/cef_binary_*/tests/cefsimple" directory to "myproject" as a starting point.
 * Add a new `add_subdirectory(myproject)` command near the end of [top-level CMakeLists.txt file](https://bitbucket.org/chromiumembedded/cef-project/src/master/CMakeLists.txt?fileviewer=file-view-default) after the existing add_subdirectory commands.
-* Change the "CEF_TARGET" and "CEF_HELPER_TARGET" values in "myproject/CMakeLists.txt" from "cefsimple" to "myproject".
+* Change the "CEF_TARGET", "CEF_HELPER_TARGET" and "CEF_HELPER_OUTPUT_NAME" values in "myproject/CMakeLists.txt" replacing "cefsimple" with "myproject".
 * (Windows only) Rename the "cefclient.exe.manifest" file to "myproject.exe.manifest" in both "myproject/CMakeLists.txt" and the "myproject" directory.
 * Re-run the cmake and build commands.